brenns10/funlisp/doc/embedding.rst

 string for the ``cons`` function is ``"**"``, because any two things may be put together in an s-expression.
 If nothing else, the :c:func:`lisp_get_args()` function can help you verify the number of arguments, if not their types.
-When it fails, it returns false, which you should typically handle by returning an error (:c:func:`lisp_error_new()`).
-If it doesn't fail, your function is free to do whatever logic you'd like.
+When it fails, it returns false.
+It sets an internal interpreter error depending on what happened (too many arguments, not enough, types didn't matche, etc).
+You can handle this by simply returning NULL from your builtin.
+If argument parsing doesn't fail, your function is free to do whatever logic you'd like.

 Finally, note that the signature includes a ``void *user`` parameter.
 This "user context" is specified when you register the builtin function, and passed back to